 FIF is the Facility Improvement Fund.
-This is a surcharge on all tickets purchased in the amount of $1.50 per ticket (tickets priced up to $49.99) or $2.00 per ticket (tickets priced over $50.00).
+This is a surcharge on all tickets purchased in the amount of $1.50 to $2.00 per ticket.
 It is included in the advertised price of the ticket.
 The funds raised are used for capital repairs on the building such as roof repairs, new seats, lighting etc.

 The programme content is subject to change without notice.
 The appearance of specific artists or attractions is not guaranteed.
 Substitutions may be made, or concerts may be rescheduled.

 Contact the Box Office and a duplicate ticket voucher will be issued (at no charge) for you to pick up on the day of the show.
 However, the Box Office must have a record of the original order in the computer...so be sure when you order tickets, you give us all the information we request.

 Refunds are only given in the event of a show's complete cancellation, or at the discretion of management.
 In the event that you are unable to use your tickets, please contact the Box Office.
 If the show is sold out, every effort will be made to sell the tickets on your behalf and your money will be refunded.
 There is a $4 per ticket service charge for this service.

 If you are unable to attend a CFTA performance, return your tickets to the Box Office at least 24 hours prior to request a tax receipt.
 A tax receipt for the value of the tickets will be issued by Brock University for amounts over $25.00.

 So as not to disturb patrons already seated, latecomers and those who leave the theatre during a performance will be admitted to the theatres at a suitable break in the program at the discretion of the Audience Services staff.